Vietnam.vn - Nền tảng quảng bá Việt Nam

 It belonged to a family of feathered dinosaurs called Oviraptorosauria, which lived in what is now Asia and North America, with over 40 named genera.

-Yuanyanglong bainian was identified as a new species thanks to its short skull, which is distinct from other species in its family, as well as some special features in its pelvis.
+Yuanyanglong bainian was identified as a new species thanks to its short skull, which is different from other species in the same family, as well as some special features in the pelvis.

 It also exhibits some unique combinations of features from previously known Oviraptorosaur clades.

-Notably, the fossils also include stomach stones, which helped them grind their food, just like some modern birds do.
+Notably, the fossils also include stomach stones, which helped them grind food, just like some modern birds.

 These features make the new specimen all the more valuable: Not only is it a missing piece in the evolutionary puzzle of the Oviraptorosauria family, providing a link between different species, but it also shows a deep relationship with modern birds.

 Birds evolved from dinosaurs and are the species that most closely resemble these ancient monsters.
-So much so that scientists sometimes refer to birds as "modern-day dinosaurs."
+Because of this, scientists sometimes refer to birds as a form of "modern-day dinosaur."

 Research on the new species has just been published in the scientific journal Cretaceous Research.